chipmuenk/pyfda/README.md

  * Filter order and corner frequencies calculated by minimum order algorithms can be fine-tuned by hand
  * Directly compare how a set of specifications influences the resulting filter for different design methods
 * **Graphical Analyses**
- * Magnitude response (lin / power / log) with optional display of the specification bands
+ * Magnitude response (lin / power / log) with optional display of the specification bands and inset plot
  * Phase response (wrapped / unwrapped)
  * Group delay
  * Pole / Zero plot
  * Impulse response
- * 3D-Plots
+ * 3D-Plots (|H(f)|, mesh, surface, contour) with optional pole / zero display
 * **Modular architecture**, facilitating the implementation of new filter design and analysis methods
  * Filter design files can be added and edited *without* changing or even restarting the program
  * Special widgets needed by design methods (e.g. for choosing the window in Firwin) are included in the filter design file, not in the main program